mangocoinproject/mangocoin-webwallet-js/README.md

-# NOTE: THIS PROJECT IS A WORK UNDER CONSTRUCTION - IT IS NOT FULLY FUNCTIONAL - DO NOT EXPECT EVERYTHING OR ANYTHING TO WORK STRAIGHT OUT OF THE BOX

 # Mangocoin fork of the Turtlecoin Web Wallet - Fully client-side
 This web wallet is doing everything client-side to give the best privacy to users.
 The server is currently only used to optimize the communication with the daemon and compress the blockchain.